 Digital romance & lockdown love – sexting expertise from Dr Emily Setty

 Valentine’s Day is the perfect catalyst for thinking about how young people communicate around love, intimacy, relationships, sex and sexting (aka sending nudes).
-In studying sexting and consent, Dr Emily Setty – lecturer in criminology at the University of Surrey, author of Risk And Harm In Youth Sexting and articles on consent and sexting and teenage boys – has been quizzing young people about how, whether they send or receive images or not, they are part of a sexting culture.
+In studying sexting and consent, Dr Emily Setty – lecturer in criminology at the University of Surrey and author of Risk And Harm In Youth Sexting – has been quizzing young people about how, whether they send or receive images or not, they are part of a sexting culture.

 Here she talks to us about dick pics, slut shaming and how to talk with kids about sexting…